apple/swift-homomorphic-encryption/README.md

 ### Private Information Retrieval (PIR)
 Private information retrieval (PIR) is one application of HE.
-PIR allows a client to perform a database lookup from a server hosting a keyword-value database, *without the server learning the keyword in the client's query.*.
+PIR enables a client to perform a database lookup from a server hosting a keyword-value database, *without the server learning the keyword in the client's query.*.
 Each row in the database is a *keyword* with an associated *value*.
 During the PIR protocol, the client issues a query using its private keyword, and learns the value associated with the keyword.

 A trivial implementation of PIR is to have the client issue a generic "fetch database" request, independent of its private keyword.
-Then the server server sends the entire database to the client.
+Then the server sends the entire database to the client.
 While this *trivial PIR* protocol satisfies the privacy and correctness requirements of PIR, it is only feasible for small databases.

 The PIR implementation in Swift Homomorphic Encryption uses HE to improve upon the trivial PIR protocol.